therealchjones/mffer/docs/Development.md

 ### Description

-The `mffer` webapp is based on Google Apps Script and uses Google Sheets and Google Drive, and is deployed at https://mffer.org via the [Google Cloud Platform](https://cloud.google.com).
+The `mffer` webapp is based on Google Apps Script, uses Google Sheets/Google Drive, and is deployed at https://mffer.org via the [Google Cloud Platform](https://cloud.google.com).
 This method of deployment is not especially straightforward, and other better options may be more readily available to other users.
 These will, however, require significant code modification, as the `mffer` webapp code makes heavy use of Apps Script (transpiled from TypeScript) and its associated APIs, the Google Picker, and Google's OAuth 2.0 authentication.

 ### Deploying the webapp